-- · A trust fund that generates significant funds in support of conservation projects. - The support of the Government of Canada through the Atlantic Salmon Endowment Fund - Good relations, support and on-going communication with the Minister and officials of the Department of Fisheries and Oceans - · The expertise and commitment of our volunteer Board of Directors, our Members, and our advisory committee members - · Our non-profit charitable status - · Our mandate to improve salmon conservation - · Our model of partnership and our inclusiveness - · Our structure and associated network of volunteers throughout our five provincial jurisdictions - · Our goals-based approach to strategic planning - · Our performance management approach to project implementation - Our core ASCF Program and well-defined procedures for project eligibility, solicitation, application, assessment, selection, reporting and evaluation. - Our transparency and accountability. - · Our low administrative overhead - The support of funding recipients in meeting information needs and providing feedback on our processes - · Our Audit and Evaluation Strategy (Appendix II) that: - · That helps ensure positive results - · Aligns terminology with federal government departments - · Reflects result-based goal statements

-- · Is based on a program Logic Model that documents the flow of resources, activities and results - Provides more precise performance measurement and reporting - · Enables internal monitoring and evaluation
+- The expertise and commitment of our volunteer Board of Directors, our Members, and our advisory committee members. - · Our non-profit charitable status. - · Our mandate to improve salmon conservation. - · Our model of partnership and our inclusiveness. - Our structure and associated network of expert volunteers throughout our five provincial jurisdictions. - Our goals-based approach to strategic planning. - Our performance management approach to project implementation. - Our core ASCF Program and well-defined procedures for project eligibility, solicitation, application, assessment, selection, reporting and evaluation. - Targeted funding at province-specific conservation priorities and prioritized applied research projects. - Our transparency and accountability. - · Our low administrative overhead. - The support of funding recipients in meeting information needs and providing feedback on our processes. - · Our Audit and Evaluation Strategy (Appendix IV) that: - \cdot That helps ensure positive results. - Aligns terminology with federal government departments. - · Reflects result-based goal statements. - Is based on a program Logic Model that documents the flow of resources, activities and results. - Provides more precise performance measurement and reporting. - · Enables internal monitoring and evaluation.